 Unless you know early American history well, you might not recognize most of the names of people buried here.

 But, it is still an interesting cemetery to visit, especially amidst all of the modern buildings around it.

 About 1 block down across the street is the Granary Burying Ground, which was established in 1660.
 It is the 3rd-oldest cemetery in the city.

 The Granary Burying Ground is the resting place of many well-known American historical figures, such as Paul Revere and 3 signers of the Declaration of Independence (Samuel Adams, John Hancock, and Robert Treat Paine).

 One of the most instagrammable spots in Boston is the iconic Acorn Street in Beacon Hill.

 On Acorn Street, brick rowhouses line a short, hidden street made of cobblestone.

 It’s like a scene from history, plus all the deep reds and colorful trees make for a perfect Autumn photo.

 NOTE: Acorn Street is a residential neighborhood, so please don’t make noise, sit on people’s stoops, or clog up the street and cause traffic while you’re there.

-The Fall season means college students have arrived to attend one of many higher education institutions in or around Boston, like Harvard University.
+The Fall season means college students have arrived to attend one of many higher education institutions in the Boston area, such as Harvard University.